ferrovac/heatTransferSim/README.md

 the Steffan-Bolzmann law:
 $$Q = A \epsilon \sigma \left( T⁴ - T_{\text{env}}⁴ \right)$$
 ## Time Domain
-??? no idea abpart from experimental data
+??? no idea apart from experimental data
 # Notes
 ## Solver
 The problem might be stiff so an implicit methode is better compared to explicit.
 I observed oscillations with ```RK45``` and got very nice results with ```Radau```